AdaCore/spark2014/docs/lrm/source/packages.rst

    based only on visibility rules (and without using any available knowledge about the tag of the controlling operand).

-   [TBD: Generics may introduce another wrinkle.
-Suppose we have a generic declared outside of the immediate scope of T which is instantiated inside that scope; or perhaps vice versa.
-Is a subprogram declared within that instance considered to be inside or outside of the immediate scope of T for purposes of these rules?
-And what if the generic itself is declared within an instance of another generic?
-For now, we just follow the simple macro-expansion model, but this may need to be revisited.
+   In determining whether code which occurs within the expansion of an instantiation of a generic unit is inside of the immediate scope of an invariant-bearing type T, the location of the generic unit is ignored.
+[For example, if the package which declares the type T also exports a visible generic unit which is instantiated outside of that package, then subprograms declared within the expansion of that instance are considered to occur outside of the immediate scope of T.]

-   See also the reference to generics and instances in Ada RM 7.3.2(17).]
+   [Note that this rule has no effect on the generation of verification conditions corresponding to Ada-defined runtime checks, and in particular those stemming from the parenthesized clause about instances and generics in Ada RM 7.3.2(17).]

 .. _tu-type_invariants-07:

-7. Invariant checking is extended to include "hidden" components (a term being introduced here) and subcomponents thereof, and for all subprograms.
+7. Invariant checking is extended to apply to all parts of all tagged inputs and outputs of a subprogram or call.
+As with globals, this extension applies to all subprograms, not just "boundary" subprograms.
+   [This includes the case where a subcomponent of a tagged object is passed as an actual parameter of mode *in out* or *out*.]

-   It is possible that the underlying tag of a tagged object (at runtime) may differ from the tag of its nominal (compile time) type.
+   [It is possible that the underlying tag of a tagged object (at runtime) may differ from the tag of its nominal (compile time) type.
 Suppose that an object X is (statically) of type T1 (or T1'Class) but has T2'Tag as its underlying tag, and that T2 has one or more components which are not components of T1.
 Ada does not define runtime checking of type invariants for such "hidden" components of parameters.
-   [In particular, when Ada RM 7.3.2(20) says "The check is performed on each such part of type T.", this does not include hidden components.]
+   In particular, when Ada RM 7.3.2(20) says "The check is performed on each such part of type T.", this does not include hidden components.
+In contrast, the phrase "all parts" in the preceding paragraph really does mean "all parts", not just the set of components whose existence is known statically.
+This is more similar to Ada's use of "every component" in Ada RM 7.6.1 (9/3).]

-   In SPARK, however, invariant checking is extended (with one exception) to include hidden components.
-As with globals, this extension applies to all subprograms, not just "boundary" subprograms.
-The one exception is a parameter of a specific tagged type which is a parameter of a subprogram whose Extensions_Visible aspect is False; extension checking for a call is not extended to include hidden components of such a parameter.
-   [These verification conditions concerning hidden components are trivially discharged except in two cases.
-One is a subprogram which contains a  "downward" explicit type conversion; that is, a type conversion which takes an operand of a classwide type T1'Class and converts it to a type T2 (or T2'Class) where T2 is a descendant of T1 and T2 has at least one component which T1 does not.
-If a component made visible by such a conversion is modified, then non-trivial verification conditions may result.
-   The second case is that of a controlling parameter of an overriding dispatching subprogram.
-   If such a parameter has some component and the subprogram overrides (directly or indirectly) a primitive operation of a tagged type which does not have this component (including of an interface type), then that component is considered to be a hidden component [(because it may be hidden from callers)].

-   If an extension implements
-   an interface types, then any non-overridden inherited operations may be subject to new associated verification conditions because all components would then be considered to be hidden.
-An inherited subprogram in this case is subject to the same verification conditions as if an explicit wrapper had been declared, implementing the dynamic semantics described in Ada RM 3.4(27).
-[This is an unlikely corner case.]
+   [This rule in introduced in order to deal with technical difficulties that would otherwise arise in the treatment of these hidden components.]

 .. _default_initial_condition_aspect: